ZoredA/massive-octo-robot/README.md

 massive-octo-robot
 ==================

-Me and Steven work on stuff.
+Steven and I work on stuff.